-Thanks for visiting our web-site.
-We also invite you to view our newest web-site – Ray of Hope Ministries On-Line Bible Study. click here www.rohmbible.wordpress.com
+Thanks for visiting this web-site.
+We also invite you to view our other web-site Ray of Hope Ministries On-Line Bible Study www.rohmbible.wordpress.com

 Thanks for your attention.
 We look forward to hearing your comments about our web-site.
 We also invite you to send us stories of your experiences and observations of present hopes and hope fulfilled, so we can spread them around the world via this web-site.
 This is one way we can all join together to help keep hope alive.